 My daughter, who is an expert travel planner, booked us to go on an Alpine Hike at Lake Louise during our visit to the Canadian Rockies.
 At first, I was nervous.
 Would I survive hiking with a millennial?
 Will I have a heart attack and die in paradise?
-Even though I walk 15,000 steps a day at home I was concerned.
+Even though I go for long walks at home I was concerned.
 Hiking uphill is different than walking on the flats.

 Parking at Lake Louise is crazy

 We were scheduled to meet our guide, Sam Campeau, with Canadian Rockies Alpine, at the Fairmont Chateau Lake Louise at 8 am.
 The parking lot there fills up fast, so we decided to get up at the crack of dawn to secure a spot and then have breakfast at the Chateau.